lanej5/lanej5.github.io/docs/cv.md

 ### Experience

-- **Applied Scientist II**, Amazon Ads, New York, NY. *Aug 2022 -- Current.*
+- **Applied Scientist II**, Amazon Ads, New York, NY. *Aug 2022 -- Current*
-- **Postdoctoral Fellow: Geometry and Topology**, McMaster University, Department of Mathematics and Statistics, Hamilton, ON. *Sept 2019 -- Aug 2022.*
+- **Postdoctoral Fellow: Geometry and Topology**, McMaster University, Department of Mathematics and Statistics, Hamilton, ON. *Sept 2019 -- Aug 2022*
-- **Postdoctoral Fellow**, The Fields Institute for Research in Mathematical Sciences, Toronto, ON. *Jan 2020 -- June 2020.*
+- **Postdoctoral Fellow**, The Fields Institute for Research in Mathematical Sciences, Toronto, ON. *Jan 2020 -- June 2020*
-- **Postdoctoral Fellow**, University of Geneva, Section of Mathematics, Geneva, Switzerland. *Sept 2017 -- Aug 2019.*
+- **Postdoctoral Fellow**, University of Geneva, Section of Mathematics, Geneva, Switzerland. *Sept 2017 -- Aug 2019*
+- **Course Instructor and Course Coordinator.** University of Toronto, Department of Mathematics. *Sept 2015 -- April 2019*

 ### Education

-- *PhD, Mathematics* University of Toronto, Toronto, ON. *Spring 2017*
+- **PhD, Mathematics** University of Toronto, Toronto, ON. *Spring 2017*
-- *MSc*, Mathematics* University of Toronto, Toronto, ON. *Summer 2013*
+- **MSc, Mathematics** University of Toronto, Toronto, ON. *Summer 2013*
-- *BSc Hons, Mathematics* University of Regina, SK. *2012*
+- **BSc Hons, Mathematics** University of Regina, SK. *Summer 2012*

 ### Selected Research Papers